Cuts and grazes are common injuries that can usually be treated at home.

 - You can remove the dressing after a few days, once the wound has closed itself.

 Most cuts, scratches, and grazes will heal by themselves after a few days, but if you notice any of the following, see your doctor, as this means it could be infected:

 - there is pus

 - the area around the cut, scratch or graze is red, painful to touch and swollen, or red lines on the skin spread out from the injured area

 - you experience persisting or significant loss of sensation near the wound or you're having trouble moving any body parts

 - you have a fever and feel unwell.

-- Topical antibiotics for skin infections: when are they appropriate?
-BPAC, New Zealand, 2017
+- Topical antibiotics for skin infections – when are they appropriate?
+BPAC, NZ, 2017

 - Stop using topical antibiotics Goodfellow Gems

-- Managing skin infections in Maori & Pacific families BPJ Article, August 2012
+- Managing skin infections in Maori and Pacific families BPJ Article, 2012